pjeby/autocreate/README.md

 >     bar
 >     true
 >     true

 Note that this function doesn't allow you to change the base class's constructor behavior, though you can of course define a new `__class_call__` in the subclass's properties.
-It's mainly useful for creating ES5/ES6-style subclasses when your favorite language only does ES3-style inheritance.
+It's mainly useful for creating ES5/ES6-style subclasses when your favorite language or target platform only does ES3-style inheritance.